aws-samples/cookiecutter-aws-sam-python/{{cookiecutter.project_slug}}/README.md

 * Find all available targets: `make`
 * Install all deps and clone (OS hard link) our lambda function to `/build`: `make build SERVICE="first_function"`
-    - `SERVICE="first_function"` tells Make to start the building process from there
+  * `SERVICE="first_function"` tells Make to start the building process from there
-    - By creating a hard link we no longer need to keep copying our app over to Build and keeps it tidy and clean
+  * By creating a hard link we no longer need to keep copying our app over to Build and keeps it tidy and clean
 * Run `Pytest` against all tests found under `tests` folder: `make test`
 * Install all deps and builds a ZIP file ready to be deployed: `make package SERVICE="first_function"`
-    - You can also build deps and a ZIP file within a Docker Lambda container: `make package SERVICE="first_function" DOCKER=1`
+  * You can also build deps and a ZIP file within a Docker Lambda container: `make package SERVICE="first_function" DOCKER=1`
-    - This is particularly useful when using C-extensions that if built on your OS may not work when deployed to Lambda (different OS)
+  * This is particularly useful when using C-extensions that if built on your OS may not work when deployed to Lambda (different OS)
+* Package and deploy your application to AWS CloudFormation: `make deploy BUCKET="my_s3_bucket_name"`

 {% endif %}

-## AWS CLI commands
+### AWS CLI commands

 AWS CLI commands to package, deploy and describe outputs defined within the cloudformation stack: